Using Oil Cleansers: Your Step-by-Step Guide to Clearer Skin

-So in the interests of beauty I thought I’d shamelessly commandeer those tips here and share them for you now; they’ve seriously made the difference in my own cleansing routine that last decade and a half.
+So in the interests of beauty, I thought I’d shamelessly commandeer those tips here and share them with you now; they’ve seriously made the difference in my own cleansing routine over the last decade and a half.

 What Are Oil Cleansers?